2018 Lima fire attack: Attack

 It was around seven o'clock on the night of 24 April 2018, and the suspect, consisting of a man who was covered with a hood and dark glasses, went on the bus and sat on the back of the vehicle.
 He then got up and moved forward three seats to douse a woman, who was also sitting on the bus, with gasoline.
 After that, she was set on fire.
 The fire also reached at least 10 other passengers.
-The suspect escaped the scene by having minor burns on his arm.
+The suspect escaped the scene with minor burns on his arm.

 Investigation

-The testimonies of the witnesses, the recordings of the security cameras, as well as a clue given by the sister of the mortal victim helped to find the author of this fact.
+The testimonies of the witnesses, the recordings of the security cameras, as well as a clue given by the sister of the mortal victim, helped to find the author of this fact.

 Hualpa Vacas was absent from his job the day after the attack because his arm was burnt.
-This coincides with the version of the bus driver, who said that the author of the attack fled the burning bus with his limb on fire, which was a crucial detail.
+This coincides with the version of the bus driver, who said that the author of the attack fled the burning bus with his limb on fire, a crucial detail.

-The bus driver also said that Hualpa Vacas had his head covered with a green hood and dark glasses, while other witnesses added that he was wearing a black backpack.
-The security cameras of the area captured the person with these characteristics.
+The bus driver also said that Hualpa Vacas had his head covered with a green hood and dark glasses, while other witnesses added that he was carrying a black backpack.
+The security cameras on the bus captured the person with these characteristics.

-The victim's sister had received a warning message before the attack.
+The victim's sister had received a warning message just before the attack.
 She had asked him to wait for her at the bus station, because she was afraid of a man named Javier who was chasing her.
+However, this has not been confirmed whether “Javier” was chasing Eyvi Ágreda, or if a man named Javier lived throughout the area where the bus arson happened.

 The police went to the workplace of Hualpa Vacas, which he had to enter at 9:00 a.m, but when they knew he was on leave because he had suffered an accident the night before, they reinforced his hypothesis.

 When Hualpa Vacas peeked out at the door of his house, he was intervened and immediately reduced, and it was confirmed that he had burn marks on his left hand and forearm, as reported by the driver of the bus in which the attack occurred.